vethavikashini-cr/Rasa_Chatbot_Project/README.md

 5. Run the Chatbot: `rasa shell`

 ### rasa_chatbot.py can be run to note down the various outputs that are given by the trained model along with their confidence scores.
-### The test folder has the confusion matrix images which was obtained by running the model in the test mode.
+### The test folder has the confusion matrix images which were obtained by running the model in the test mode.

 Happy chatting and dining! 🍽️🤖